harbortype/glyphs-scripts/README.md

 Based on mekkablue's Webfont Test HTML script.
 - **New Tab with Rotated, Scaled or Flipped Components:** Opens a new edit tab with components that were rotated, scaled or flipped.
 They may cause issues on TrueType.
 - **New Tab with Vertically Shifted Components:** Opens a new edit tab with components that are transformed beyond mere horizontal shifts.
+- **Reverse PS Hint:** Reverses the direction of the selected PS hints.

 ### Interpolation